chakra-ui/polymorphic/.changeset/few-cougars-lay.md

 '@polymorphic-factory/vue': patch
 ---

-Fixed an issue where the esm export was picked up as cjs.
+Fixed an issue where the ESM export was picked up as CJS.